martijnkorbee/gobaboon/app/README.md

 # App root directory
-This is the app root directory.
-When you build your app aa container image (with the included Dockerfile) this directory will be plased on the container image.
+When you containerize your app (with the included Dockerfile) this directory will be placed on the container image and serve as the root directory.